About › Policies and Procedures

 The following principles will apply to the acceptance, rejection, recording and approval of all gifts, benefits and hospitality:

-2. Where 1 above does not apply, employees may accept a token gift, benefit or hospitality of nominal value (up to $50 in value) and do not need to record the gift or seek approval.
+- In some circumstances it may be appropriate for employees to accept a token gift, benefit or hospitality of nominal value (up to $50 in value) and it is not required to record the gift or seek approval.

-3. Where 1 above does not apply, employees may accept a non-token gift, benefit or hospitality over the value of $50 but only if the offer is recorded on the Gifts/Benefits Declaration Form and is approved by the Chief Executive Officer.
+- In circumstances where it is appropriate to accept an offer, employees may accept a non-token gift, benefit or hospitality over the value of $50 and ensure the offer is recorded on the Gifts/Benefits Declaration Form and is approved by the Chief Executive Officer.
 In the case of the Chief Executive Officer, approval must be from the Board Chair.
 Approval must be received before the gift is accepted.

-4. Where 1 above does not apply, a second or subsequent gift with a combined value over $50 from one gift giver within a 12 month period can be accepted only if the offer is recorded on the Gifts/Benefits Declaration Form and is approved by the Chief Executive Officer.
+- An offer may be accepted that is a second or subsequent gift with a combined value over $50 from one gift giver within a 12 month period.
+This is in circumstances where the offer is recorded on the Gifts/Benefits Declaration Form and is approved by the Chief Executive Officer.
 In the case of the Chief Executive Officer, approval must be from the Board Chair.
 Approval must be received before the gift is accepted.

 -